NethServer/docs/administrator-manual/en/accounts.rst

                 password for it.

-Once |product| has successfuly joined AD, specify the **dedicated user account** credentials in :guilabel:`Accounts provider > Read-only bind credentials`.
+Once |product| has successfuly joined AD, specify the **dedicated user account** credentials in :guilabel:`Accounts provider > Authentication credentials for LDAP applications`.

 .. _bind-remote-ldap-section: